St. Paul Plaza, 200 St. Paul Place, Baltimore, Maryland, January 2001. Photo by Diane F. Evartt.

 In January 2001, the Home Builder Registration Unit was established by the General Assembly within the Division of Consumer Protection (Chapter 522, Acts of 2000).
 The Unit assumed its present name in October 2008 (Chapters 480 & 481, Acts of 2008; Code Business Regulation Article, secs.
 4.5-201 through 4.5-203).

-Since 2007, the General Assembly requires companies that have a breach of personally identifiable information must notify the Attorney General and the customers affected by that breach (Chapters 531 & 532, Acts of 2007); Code Commercial Law Article, secs.
-14-3501 through 14-3508.
-Notification is done through the Identity Theft Unit.
+Since 2007, the General Assembly requires that companies which have a breach of personally identifiable information must notify the Attorney General and the customers affected by that breach (Chapters 531 & 532, Acts of 2007; Code Commercial Law Article, secs.
+14-3501 through 14-3508).
+Notification is done through the Identity Theft Unit of the Division of Consumer Protection.
 Since 2012, the Identity Theft Unit has been posting breach notices online.

 In cases involving unfair or deceptive trade practices, the Investigative Unit investigates and brings actions, when appropriate.